xdrdak/stashfm/CONVENTIONS.md

 - Always ensure linting passes.
 If it fails, fix the code to make sure linting passes.
 - Ensure typechecking passes.
 If it fails, fix the code to make sure typechecking passes.
+- Ensure tests passes.
+If it fails, fix relevant files to make sure the tests passes.
 - Never use the `alert()` function for errors.
 Instead, throw a new error with the appriopriate message.
 - Prefer using types over interfaces